Article Translations: (Spanish)

 How Is Anemia Diagnosed?

 Often, doctors diagnose anemia as the result of blood tests done as part of a routine physical examination.
-A may show that there are fewer red blood cells than normal.
+A complete blood count (CBC) may show that there are fewer red blood cells than normal.

 Other diagnostic tests may include: